 A day in the life of an entrepreneur for me is different everyday.
 Some days are easier than others.
 What they all have in common is keeping my eye on the clock and working at being efficient.
 Each day is interesting, challenging and rewarding all wrapped up like a present.
-In part 1 of this blog I will take you through the experience and schedule of doing an outdoor August show in Silicon Valley.
+In part 1 of this blog I will take you through the experience and schedule of doing an outdoor Art Show in August in the Silicon Valley.

 4:00am: It's Saturday morning and the weather is still quit warm.
 I jump out of bed, grab some coffee, check my email and do a social media post about my upcoming show while carefully watching the clock.

 4:30am: I quickly shower, style my hair, do my makeup and get into my outfit.
 To keep life simple, every show I style the same way - a black dress, black Sketchers, black jacket with MONOLISA jewelry, wear the same make-up - tinted sunscreen moisturizer, blush, Stila glitter diamond eye shadow, black eyeliner, mascara and lipgloss.
 My hairstyle is always a large bun which allows me to show my MONOLISA pieces nicely and keep the hair out of my face while sweating when setting-up or taking down my tent.

 5:10 am: I quickly make my bed, make a peanut butter sandwich, and pack bubbly water drinks in a cooler with two water frozen gatorade bottles.
 Next, I start packing my van with my products.
 The night before each show I line up my bins next to the exit door so I can quickly pack my car and be on my way to the show.
 I don't like surprises so I make sure to have a full tank of gas and all equipment is ready to go.
 After the car is packed I double check that I have everything - handmade products, setup equipment, show paperwork, food, and my handbag of course.

 Designer, Lisa Ramos heading to a show - hoping for no rain